Easy Elegant Fruit Tart with Shortbread Crust

 • 1 tablespoon liqueur

-TOPPING Arrange the berries in concentric circles, starting with larger blackberries along outer edge, then the raspberries, then filling the center with blueberries.
-Heat the jam and liqueur in a small pan until just warm and spoon evenly over fruit.
+FRUIT LAYER Gently arrange the berries (or other fruit) in concentric circles, starting with larger blackberries along outer edge, then the raspberries, then filling the center with blueberries.

 NUTRITION INFORMATION Per Slice (assumes 8): 391 Calories; 20g Tot Fat; 14g Sat Fat; 61mg Cholesterol; 315mg Sodium; 41g Carb; 3g Fiber; 20g Sugar; 5g Protein.
-WEIGHT WATCHERS Old Points 9 & PointsPlus 10 & SmartPoints 18 & Freestyle 16
+WEIGHT WATCHERS Old Points 9 & PointsPlus 10 & SmartPoints 18 & Freestyle 16 & future WW points

 More Fabulous (and Fabulously Easy) Pies & Tarts